Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 If an equipped item is within the free overlevel range, it works at full strength.
 If it is above that range, the item still stays equipped, but its useful effects are scaled down.

 {% hint style="info" %}
-Overlevel affects useful item effects: resonance, grants, terminal perks, booster perks, and other positive system values from the item.
+Overlevel affects useful item effects: aspect, grants, terminal perks, booster perks, and other positive system values from the item.

 It does not reduce item weight, equipment Essence cost, rarity, slot rules, or ownership.
 {% endhint %}